RobertARandolph/AdmiralBumbleBee.com/_posts/2020-10-11-String-Harmonic-Calculator.md

 About 2:15 to go from clojure->svg->pngs->what you see above.

 Now, the downside is that I can't do something crafty like arbitrarily generate harmonics.
 But why?
 At the 10th harmonic we're already _way_ past the boundaries of what is feasible to use on your average guitar, and just ono the edge of what can be used on electric bass guitar.
+Another potential downside in the manual generation of things is that I may have made a mechanical error (mistype).

 I probably would have spent another 10-20 hours putting together a fully extensive generated chart for zero benefit, and I think that's an generous estimate.